toddledev/documentation/docs/07-styling/01-default-styles/index.md

 ## Flexbox by default

-All elements in Nordcraft use `display: flex` by default, offering several advantages over traditional display types:
+All elements in Nordcraft use `display: flex` by default, offering several advantages:

 - Simplified alignment of elements and distribution of space
 - Easier implementation of responsive layouts